Nina Simone at Town Hall: Background

 Simone had only played clubs before this.
 As Cohodas continues: 'Just how different Town Hall would be struck Nina right before she went onstage, when she saw the audience sitting in orderly rows—no drinks being served, no cigarette girls selling their packs.
-In the middle of the stage sat a beautiful grand piano, lid off, two microphones carefully placed to capture the instrument and her voice.
-Kerry Acker tells of a review of the show for The New York Times, where 'critic John S. Wilson wrote that Simone “easily held her own” in the company of Silver and Johnson.
+In the middle of the stage sat a beautiful grand piano, lid off, two microphones carefully placed to capture the instrument and her voice.'
+Kerry Acker tells of a review of the show for The New York Times, where 'critic John S. Wilson wrote that Simone "easily held her own" in the company of Silver and Johnson.
 She was a commanding performer, and she captivated both audience and critics.
 Wilson called Simone “a gifted interpreter, a singer who makes each song her own.”
 “By the time she has finished turning a song this way and that way,” he wrote, “poking experimentally into unexpected crannies she finds in it, or suddenly leaping on it and whaling the daylights out of it, the song has lost most of its original colorization and has become, one might say, ‘Simonized.’”'

 It is unclear why three of the performances of that evening were swapped out for studio tracks.
 However, there are two possible reasons where either or both could have been a factor.
 Cohodas writes that Simone's accompanyment that night were 'most likely [Ben] Riley on drums and Wilbur Ware on bass'.
 However, Light goes in to a bit more detail here, stating that Simone 'had not rehearsed with, or even met, the musicians who would accompany her on the stage until the curtain rose'.
 Luckily both Ware and Riley were experienced musicians who had often played with Thelonious Monk. '"If I had the choice in the matter, I wouldn't have done it that way," she said' quotes Light.
-Cohodas further observed with many of the songs Simon would begin with long intros so her sidemen could find the groove.
-Accordingly, the original version of the songs swapped out for studio version - 'The Other Woman','Cotton-Eyed Joe', and 'Wild Is the Wind' - could have been felt to be too long or not good enough (or at least worth improving upon) for release.
+Cohodas further observed with many of the songs Simone would begin with long intros so her sidemen could find the groove.
+Accordingly, the original version of the songs swapped out for studio version - 'The Other Woman', 'Cotton-Eyed Joe', and 'Wild Is the Wind' - could have been felt to be too long or not good enough (or at least worth improving upon) for release.